 * You can make a call for emergency purposes.

-* Manual calls that do not contain any auto send messages or calls
+* Manual requests that do not contain any auto send messages or calls

 * Calls made on behalf of a tax-exempt non-profit organization

 Requirement Of Pre-Recorded Voice Messages

-* At the beginning of the message, any individual or business must clearly reveal their true identity.
+* At the beginning of a message, any individual or business must reveal their identity.

-* At the end of the automated message, you should state your phone number or the phone of the business that’s calling, NOT the auto-dialer.
-This should be a phone number that will be responded to by a human.
+* At the end of the automated message, you should state your phone number or the phone of the company that is calling, NOT the auto-dialer.
+This should be a phone number that will be responded to a human.

 * You must provide an automated key in your message so that the consumer can opt-out automatically from your list.
-That is to say, you should allow individuals to send a do not call request.
+You should allow individuals to send a do not call request.

-TCPA allow consumers to claim for damages and file lawsuits.
-But before filing a lawsuit make sure you should know the rules and regulations in your state regarding telemarketing.
-In some states providing a phone number during a credit application is considered as a consumers’ consent while in other states it isn’t considered as consent.
+TCPA will enable consumers to claim damages and file lawsuits.
+But before filing a suit, make sure you should know the rules and regulations in your state regarding telemarketing.
+In some states providing a phone number during a credit application is considered consumers consent while in other states isn’t viewed as consent.

-If you have any TCPA issues or have any question you should find out the applicability of TCPA in your business from your organization counsel.
-Violating TCPA rules can really get anyone into trouble.
+If you have any TCPA issues or have any questions, you should find out the applicability of TCPA in your business from your organization counsel.
+Violating TCPA rules can get anyone into trouble.
 One of the best ways to minimize the risk of getting into trouble to get consent from consumers before you send them any telemarketing messages.
-Since we’re living in the digital world, you should consider having landing pages where any person giving you their contact details will have to agree to your terms of service before they submit their contact info, whether it’s email or phone number.
-In your terms and conditions page make sure to state all your terms clearly so that you can defend yourself when a suit arises.
+You should consider having landing pages where the person giving you their contact details will agree to your terms of service before they submit their contact information.
+In your terms and conditions page, make sure to state all your terms clearly so that you can defend yourself when a suit arises.

 Visit either our Gainesville or Ocala, Florida offices, if you have any problem with telemarketing solicitations so that we can resolve any issue that might have.